 For "ghostwriting" we take the cases when someone has made a substantial contribution to a publication and thier participation as an author has not been revealed or when their role has not been described in the acknowledgments.
 "Guest authorship" ("honorary authorship") are situations when an author's contribution is insignificant, despite of the previous declaration.

-It is my great pleasure to introduce the latest 52(124) issue of the…
+It is my great pleasure to present to our readers the most recent issue…